1890 Wilkes-Barre tornado: Striking Wilkes-Barre

-The storm then veered north and entered South Wilkes-Barre at about 5:30 pm.
+The storm then veered north and entered South Wilkes-Barre at about 5:20 pm.
 In 1890, nearly 38,000 people lived in the city.
 The tornado intensified to an F3 as it moved deeper into the municipality.
 It struck Main Street and swept northward to Wood Street.
 The tornado then widened and walloped Franklin Street.
 The tornado may have been 300 yards wide at that point.
 The storm continued to tear through the municipality (mostly in the industrial section).
 Eventually the tornado worked its way out of the city.
-It ended in a heavily wooded area just east of Wilkes-Barre.
+By 5:31 pm, it ended in a heavily wooded area just east of Wilkes-Barre.

 “Hundreds of houses were unroofed, partially blown over and completely demolished” stated one dispatch.
 Passenger trains and locomotives were blown over.
 Brick buildings either had their upper stories torn away or were completely leveled.
 The tornado killed 16 people, injured 50, damaged or destroyed 260 buildings, and cost at least $240,000 (in 1890 money).